Prefer listening? You can play the audio version of the rest of this article below.

 Oil and gas fabricators use pipe benders and plate rollers for pipelines, skid frames, and pressure vessel shells.
 Shipyards form hull plates, pipe systems, ladders, and structural stiffeners.
 Meanwhile, light manufacturing uses sheet benders and panel benders for furniture, appliances, enclosures, display fixtures, and cabinets.
 In each sector, good bend quality reduces welding time, assembly error, rework, and material waste.

-How to Choose the Right Metal Bending Machine: A Practical Buyer’s Guide
+How Do I Choose the Right Metal Bending Machine?
+A Practical Buyer’s Guide

 Material Type and Thickness: Sizing the Machine for Your Worst Realistic Job